Ken Livingstone: Mayoral election: 2000

 Livingstone proclaimed Dobson to be "a tainted candidate" and stated his intention to run for the mayoralty as an independent candidate.
 Aware that this would result in his expulsion from Labour, he publicly stated that "I have been forced to choose between the party I love and upholding the democratic rights of Londoners."
 The polls indicated clear support for Livingstone among the London electorate, with his campaign being run by his Socialist Action associates.
 He gained the support of a wide range of celebrities, from musicians like Fatboy Slim, Pink Floyd, The Chemical Brothers, and Blur, artists like Damien Hirst and Tracey Emin, and those from other fields, among them Ken Loach, Jo Brand, and Chris Evans, the latter of whom donated £200,000 to the campaign; half of what Livingstone required.
 In March 2000, Livingstone agreed to make a public apology to the House of Commons, after he was criticised over his failure to properly register outside interests worth more than £150,000.
+He was expelled from the Labour Party on 3 April.

-The election took place on 4 May 2000, at which Livingstone came first with 58% of first and second-preference votes; Conservative candidate Steven Norris came second and Dobson third.
+At the election, which took place on 4 May 2000, Livingstone came first with 58% of first and second-preference votes; Conservative candidate Steven Norris came second and Dobson third.
 Livingstone started his acceptance speech with "As I was saying before I was so rudely interrupted 14 years ago..."